tetratecx/tsb-single-vm/README.md

 Scenario's should not limit themselves to demo applications only.
 One can also implement a scenario to demonstrate gitops, cicd, telemetry, rbac or other integrations.
 As long as the components are docker/k8s friendly and there is no hard-coded external dependency, anything is possible.

+Scenario documentation and screenshots are to be provided in the corresponding scenario folders (TODO).

 ## Usage

 After you have configured the necessary details in `env.json` as described above in [configuration](#configuration), you can spin-up the desired environment using `make`, which is self-documented.